 That being said; safety is the one thing that outweighs comfort any day.
 A thermal rifle scope is one of the devices that quite literally lets you see where you otherwise could not.
 When entering the property of wild creatures a reliable scope is critical.

 What Is A Thermal Scope?

 Thermal scopes are not, however, only restricted to use in darkness.
 Hunters can make use of them in daylight as well.
 While everything will already be in view, the scope will still reflect temperature differences.
-This could help with spotting game that is camouflaged into the scenery.
+This could help with spotting a game that is camouflaged into the scenery.

 Thermal scopes are typically lightweight and not bulky.
-They add little to no resistance to your rifle and can be easy transported around the field.
+They add little to no resistance to your rifle and can be easily transported around the field.
 They are also usually incredibly durable, entirely capable of taking a tumble with you through even the roughest of terrains.